kylermintah-ms/Quote/README.md

 **a)** Now we will bundle our change(s) together into a commit.
 Make sure FavoriteQuotes.txt is checked in the side pane.
 Add a title to the commit and a description if you would like.
 Lastly hit the commit button in the bottom left to add the commit to your branch.<br><br>
 <img src ="https://user-images.githubusercontent.com/79658062/114724205-528a6480-9d09-11eb-89cb-3aa7a685d587.png" height = 40%>

-**b)** In the top right, select `Publish branch`.
+**b)** In the top right of GitHub Desktop, select `Publish branch`.
 This will publish the branch and push it to GitHub.
 On GitHub, you should see your branch listed under `branches`

 ![image](https://user-images.githubusercontent.com/79658062/114724571-b1e87480-9d09-11eb-97f1-356c585d7e19.png)